daniel-le97/tauri-ticket-manager/README.md

 # Tauri-tickets

-A project showcasing how to use tauri - svelte - sqlite by creating a ticket/note management app!
+A project that uses tauri - svelte - sqlite to create a ticket/note management app!

+## Why

+this project was made for us to lean how to make a cross platform desktop application and on how to distribute it.

 ## Warning

 this repo is not yet in production ready 1.0 status, as such some things may be missing or incomplete.

-Additionally We cannot afford to notarize this app, resulting in a warning when trying to install on windows and macos
+Additionally We cannot afford to notarize this app, resulting in a warning when trying to install on windows and macos, you will need to right click the app after installing and hit open

 # Installing